TruongThanhTamb26/simple-FIFO/README.md

-# FIFO (First-In-First-Out) Buffer Implementation
+# Digital Logic Design Project: Development of an Electronic Lock System Using Password Authentication on FPGA Arty-Z7

-This project implements a synchronous FIFO buffer in Verilog HDL, designed and tested using Xilinx Vivado.
-The implementation includes both the FIFO core module and a testbench for verification.
+This project implements a synchronous FIFO buffer as part of an electronic lock system with password authentication, designed and tested using Xilinx Vivado.

 ## Project Structure